kelly/OrthoRoute/README.md

 ## Why GPU Acceleration?

 Traditional autorouters like FreeRouting can take hours or even days on large boards.
-OrthoRoute uses GPUs for the embarrassingly parallel parts of routing - specifically Lee's wavefront expansion algorithm - while handling constraints and decision-making on the CPU.
+OrthoRoute uses GPUs for the embarrassingly parallel parts of routing - specifically the pathfinding and sparse matrix accounting - while handling constraints and decision-making on the CPU.

 For Manhattan routing patterns (the plugin's specialty), this approach is particularly effective because geometric constraints make the problem highly parallelizable